Architectural Design

 Introduction

 The first step is determining the information needed to begin architectural design.
-Often described as a Specification it should include a list of the proposed uses, specific algorithms or calculations that are to be implemented, what are the data requirements, time critical operations, etc.
+Often described as a Specification it should include a list of the proposed uses, specific algorithms or calculations that are to be implemented, what are the data requirements, time critical operations, etc. These will help determine that baseline subsystem using one of the reusable reference designs.

 At this high level stage of the design process their is less interested in ultimate use of area, power or performance.
 The interest is in relative observations for different architectural design decisions.
-The tools available usually rely on static information for area, power and performance that is adjusted/calculated from available configuration database as different architectural designs are evaluated.
+Any tools available usually rely on static information for area, power and performance that is adjusted/calculated from available configuration database as different architectural designs are evaluated.
 This can be high level selection such as which processor to use or more fine grained in terms of data paths, cache sizes, etc.

 Separation of Concerns

-One technique for controlling the complexity of SoC design is to use the system Architecture to separate aspects of the design task to specific parts of the system by defining a unique sub-system or using a re-usable block.
 One separation is what should be designed in hardware and what will be implemented in software.
 For example when considering a specific algorithm considering the relative performance using one of the Arm processors running software versus a hardware custom accelerator.
 Estimates of instruction and data bandwidth will be needed in order to determine what memory is needed for intermediate storage.
+This is especially true when it comes to Machine Learning / Artificial Intelligence workloads.

 Data Movement Considerations